 The procedure used will typically affect the cost.
 If all that’s needed is the use of scissors, it’ll likely cost less than a fancier method like cryotherapy (freezing), or electro-cauterization (burning).
 The fancy equipment for fancier removal methods cost them a lot of money.
 They’ll most likely pass that cost on to you (how else are they going to make their money back?).

-How to Reduce the Cost to Remove Skin Tags
+How to Reduce the Cost

 A realistic assumption would be around a few hundred dollars for a few skin tags.
 If you’re in need of removing like say, 50 skin tags, then you’re probably looking at much higher numbers.
 You’ll want to do what you can do to bring down these numbers.